mozilla/dxr/docs/source/development.rst

 Tree Indexers
 =============

-.. autoclass:: dxr.plugins.TreeToIndex
+.. autoclass:: dxr.indexers.TreeToIndex
    :members:

 File Indexers
 =============

-.. autoclass:: dxr.plugins.FileToIndex
+.. autoclass:: dxr.indexers.FileToIndex
    :members:

-FileToIndex also has all the methods of its superclass, :class:`~dxr.plugins.FileToSkim`.
+FileToIndex also has all the methods of its superclass, :class:`~dxr.indexers.FileToSkim`.

 File Skimmers
 =============